An Introduction to String Diagrams for Computer Scientists: The Case for String Diagrams

-Within the first trend, string diagrammatic syntax has allowed for the adoption of compositional semantics for graphical formalisms that previously lacked this feature, and were usually treated in an exclusively monolithic way.
-This has led to the discovery of complete axiomatisations for a variety of theories, including Petri nets~\cite{BHPSZ-popl19}, linear dynamical systems~\cite{Bonchi2015,Fong2015,BaezErbele-CategoriesInControl}, quantum circuits~\cite{zxIntro}, and finite-state automata~\cite{piedeleu2023finite}.
-String diagrammatic approaches not only provide a uniform perspective on these models, they have demonstrated their ability to produce tangible outcomes.
-For instance, the ZX-calculus---a diagrammatic language that generalises quantum circuits---has served as the basis for the development of a quantum circuit optimisation algorithm that outperform existing methods~\cite{duncan2020graph}.
+Within the first trend, string diagrammatic approaches have enabled the adoption of compositional semantics and algebraic reasoning for graphical formalisms that previously lacked these features.
+Examples include Petri nets~\cite{BHPSZ-popl19}, linear dynamical systems~\cite{Bonchi2015,Fong2015,BaezErbele-CategoriesInControl}, quantum circuits~\cite{zxIntro}, electrical circuits~\cite{boisseau2021string}, Bayesian networks~\cite{fritz2020synthetic,Fong12,jacobs2021causal}, amongst others.
+Besides providing a unifying mathematical perspective on these models, string diagrams have also demonstrated the ability to produce tangible outcomes, employable at industrial scale.
+A convincing example is the ZX-calculus, a diagrammatic language that generalises quantum circuits.
+It now serves as the basis for the development of state-of-the-art quantum circuit optimisation algorithms~\cite{duncan2020graph}, and is seeing widespread adoption by companies dealing with quantum computing.

 As examples of the second trend, string diagrams have been instrumental in the development of compilers~\cite{muroya2017dynamic} for higher-order functional languages, and in a provably sound algorithm for reverse-mode automatic differentiation~\cite{Alvarez-Picallo23}.
 In both these examples, string diagrams serve as an intermediate formalism that sits between high-level programming languages and lower-level implementations.
-The explicit visualisation of information propagation and other structural properties of the system that they allow, while remaining syntactic objects, makes string diagrams a useful tool for compositional reasoning.
+As the former, they can be manipulated syntactically.
+As the latter, they explicitly represent information propagation and other structural properties of systems.